f-raZ0R/oracles-randomizer/asm/README.md

 - `common` code is used in both games.
 - `floating` code is defined but not given a bank or address.
+- `text` behaves like `floating` but is interpreted as text, similar to romdata/text.yaml.
 - `seasons` and `ages` code only apply to the respective games.

 Any of the sections can be omitted.